ibis a pythonic query language

 [...HDFS...WebHDFS...bigquery...clickhouse...hdf5...impala...omniscidb...pandas...pyspark...spark...sql...sqlite...]

-query expression and applies computation, and the query is independent of the computation.
+A backend takes an ibis query expression and applies computation, and the query is independent of the computation.

-A backend implementation, that can be queried with ibis
+A backend implementation, that can be queried with ibis, has one of the three following architectures.

 - Direct execution backends -

-. - Expression generating backends that create
+pandas and hdf5. - Expression generating backends that create

-expressions. - String generating backends -
+sqlalchemyexpressions. - String generating backends -

 ibis.bigquery and ibis.omniscidb